-The technique used in 3D Optical HREM imaging produces stacks of successive, perfectly aligned 2D tissue image samples.
+The technique used in Optical HREM (high resolution episcopic microscopy) imaging produces stacks of successive, perfectly aligned 2D tissue image samples.

 The images produced can be used directly for analysis or to create superbly detailed 3D models.

-There are three main steps in 3D Optical HREM imaging:
+There are three main steps in Optical HREM imaging to produce 3D visualisations:

 After preparation, samples are embedded in a plastic resin that has been made highly fluorescent by the addition of dyes, so opaque and translucent tissue is imaged by suppressing the fluorescence.
 This results in excellent quality, high resolution images of the block surface, irrespective of the tissue type or developmental stage - different tissue types are easily distinguishable.